 Students will be exposed to technology in a variety of ways, including accessing a web-based course management system (i.e., Blackboard) for course communications and materials, along with Go React for field video recordings, lesson plan submissions and post lesson reflections.
 Seminar assignments (i.e., the IEP keys, IEP progress reports, and employment portfolio) will be turned in through the Blackboard site.
 Students are also required to maintain a subscription to Taskstream.
 Assignments used for a student's licensure portfolio (i.e., edTPA, CPAST and special education addendum) will be submitted through Taskstream.
+Students are required to video record all of the formal observation lessons and will therefore, need access to a laptop, phone of other device in order to do these recordings.
 Access to high-speed Internet is required (access is available on campus).
 In addition, candidates will learn about web-based resources to assist them in improving outcomes for individuals with disabilities and assistive technology available to support the needs of all students.
 Access to Zoom may be required for virtual meetings.
 The Zoom link and meeting ID is provided on the cover page of this syllabus.